silver68211/aff3ct-lab/doc/source/user/simulation/parameters/codec/polar_pac/encoder.rst

 |factory::Encoder_polar_PAC::p+conv|

 .. warning:: It is required to specify this argument with the ``POLAR_PAC`` encoder.
-Currently, we only support the octal format for the impulse response of the convolutional transform.
+.. note:: Currently, we only support the octal format for the impulse response of the convolutional transform.
 For instance, consider an impulse response represented as ``[1, 0, 1, 1, 1, 0, 1]``.
 When converting this to octal format, we will ignore the first ``1`` and convert the remaining vector, since ``AFF3CT`` will append the ``1`` at the start.

 Thus, the vector ``[0, 1, 1, 1, 0, 1]`` will be converted to the octal value ``35``.
 Consequently, the input for ``AFF3CT`` will be ``0o35``.